Table of Contents

 • Cash in checking, savings, and money market accounts

-• Certificates of deposit (A CD may be liquid, depending on its terms and charges.)
+• Certificates of deposit (CDs) may be liquid, depending on its terms and any early withdrawal charges

 What Are Non-Liquid Assets?

-• Investment real estate (Real estate may take time to sell and requires significant effort to convert into cash.)
+• Investment real estate may take time and effort to sell

-• Business interests (These may require finding a buyer with the skill, experience and capital needed to keep the business running.)
+• Business interests may require finding a qualified buyer with the resources to take over

 Benefits & Stipulations of Liquidity